 Grant Application & Guidelines

 The deadline for 2017 Alfred Nash Patterson grants has passed.
-Winners will be announced soon.
-Click here to view a list of past winners.
+Winners will be announced later in the year.

 Grants may be used in a wide variety of ways to support choruses and choral singing, such as to help fund a performance, to commission new choral works, to enable outreach activities, for consulting services, and for seminars or other special activities that broadly benefit the choral community.
 Criteria for funding are described below.